Our bespoke, specialist Early Years Department offers a safe, structured environment for pre-main school children aged 3-4 years.

 Throughout the EYFS we ‘N.E.S.T.L.E’ our children.

 Nurture – our children are all treated as individuals and the curriculum is tailored towards their ages and stages of development.
-We work in partnership with our parents as partners to ensure the children grow both socially and intellectually.
+We work in partnership with our parents to ensure the children grow both socially, emotionally and intellectually.

-Exercise – children need to have daily exercise both inside and out.
-Our children engage daily in a wide variety of exercise and outdoor activities in order to develop both gross and fine motor skills; these range from P.E. and Swimming to Dance and Forest School along with free play exploration of our extensive outdoor environment.
+Exercise – children need to have daily exercise.
+Our children engage daily in a wide variety of exercise activities both indoors and outdoors in order to develop both their gross and fine motor skills; these range from P.E. and Swimming to Dance and Forest School along with free play exploration of our extensive outdoor environment.

 Talk – children need time to talk and our children are given daily and plentiful reasons and opportunities to converse!
 They explore language in small and large groups and individually with their teachers, through stories, play, activities and circle time.